 Capturing the Imagination

 One of the great paradoxes in life is the difference between what is real and what is imagined, because our reality is skewed by our experience and perception.
 This very complex combination is what inspires my artwork.
 As a modern-impressionist, I may not be concerned with painting the details of realism but I am turned on by the meaning behind the colors, brushstrokes, and representation of light.
 I find this allows the imagination to interpret my content.
-It is this action of viewing my art that makes it wonderful, not a study; I’ll sacrifice the finer details to real life.
+It is this action of viewing my art that makes it magical; I’ll sacrifice ones vision of finer details to that of real life.

 My art is based on observation, life’s recollections and the imagination.
 This has lent itself well to having two different genres and at times you will see I mix the two.
 En plein air painting is an attempt to capture what I can see in-the-moment.
 It is an effort in capturing the light of the day and the essence of the atmosphere.
 In doing so, this type of impressionistic painting captures more visual reality and recollection.
 Nonetheless, its light spurs the imagination.
 This is what makes it so magical.
 I like to think that when I paint outdoors, I am channeling the work of some of the great Impressionist painters like Monet or Van Gogh.